WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 What he had found aboard their starship was unnatural.
 An incongrinuity in the flow of time and space.
 Like a three-dimensional kaleidoscope that was repeatedly overlapping.

-A fracture (incongrinuity) that the accused had willfully and recklessly sundered in the universe (torn in the fabric of reality / severed / exposed / fractured).
+A fracture that the accused had willfully and recklessly sundered in the universe.
 For their own self-glorification.

 It was not something Caxy could attack directly.